 Ordinary exchange rates are determined by goods like oil, wheat, cars, and clothing that are traded between countries.
 Usually goods produced on farms and in factories are traded, but services are not.
 Poorer nations have higher measured income by purchasing power parity because services like haircuts are much cheaper in those countries.
 The figures using ordinary exchange rates are reported by the World Bank.
 They call this the Atlas method.
 It is actually slightly different from ordinary exchange rates, but I will spare you the details.

-By both measures China is closing the gap quickly, but there are other narrow and admittedly less significant measures by which they are already ahead.
+China are already ahead the US by several other measures.
 One negative measure is carbon footprint.
-China produces more carbon dioxide in total than any country, in 2009 they were already producing 45% more than the United States.
-The United States was still producing several times as much carbon dioxide per person, but the Swedes and the French have highly productive first world economies and their carbon footprint per person is less than China's.
-Whats even more, the per person carbon footprint of Sweden, France, and the United States is decreasing while China's is rising rapidly.
-All this is based on figures for 2008 and 2009, things may have improved since then.
+China produces more carbon dioxide in total than any country, in 2014 they were already producing almost twice as much as the United States.
+The United States was still producing more than twices as much carbon dioxide per person, but the British and the French have highly productive first world economies and their carbon footprint per person is less than China's.

 Electricity usage is another measure of economic development.
-In 2010 China was roughly equal to the United States, but rising rapidly.
+In 2014 China lead the US in electricity production by more than thirty percent.

 Moving beyond industry to the future, information, China in 2017 has two and a half times as many Internet users as the United States, and of course the Chinese numbers are rising very rapidly while America's are relatively stagnant.